– A beginner’s guide.

 2-With which computer works as it was intended for or function as it was designed for.

 In the next section (title) you will read about the procedure took by the NAVY on validating and verifying their dive computer (NAVY), having a glimpse on it will give you an understanding on the effort implied on developing such endeavor.
-This is the main reason why commercially over the counter dive computer doesn’t publish their algorithm implementation nor validation or verification of their computers.
-Just change the circuit model board of a dive computer will require a new verification.
+This is the main reason why commercially over the counter dive computers don’t publish their algorithm implementation nor validation or verification of their computers.
+Just changing the circuit model board of a dive computer will require a new verification.
 I invited you to read along to understand such complexity.

 U.S Navy Dive Computer Validation (NDC)